hzyu17/VIMP/README.md

-# Stochastic motion planning as Gaussian Variational Inference.
+# Stochastic motion planning as Gaussian Variational Inference

 This repository is dedicated to implementing Gaussian Variational Inference Motion Planning algorithms (GVIMP).
 GVIMP was introduced in the following work:
 **[A Gaussian Variational Inference Motion Planning](https://arxiv.org/abs/2209.05655)**, and the details and complete proofs are included in the work